Josephchinedu/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 103-commas
 This script that lists all the files and directories of the current directory, separated by commas (,).
 #
+### school.mgc
+This magic file school.mgc can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.